Park Hyatt Busan

 Busan

-Designed to look like a billowing sail, the 33 story Park Hyatt Busan sits amidst the skyscrapers of Busan’s Haeundae district around the city’s marina.
-Offering unparalleled views of the bay and the bustling harbour, multiple excellent dining options and an impressive spa and indoor pool, we think this is Busan’s standout hotel.
+Designed to resemble a billowing sail, the 33-story Park Hyatt Busan rises amid the skyscrapers of Busan’s Haeundae district, overlooking the city’s marina.
+Offering panoramic views of the bay and the bustling harbour, a range of excellent dining options and an impressive spa and indoor pool, we think this is Busan’s standout hotel.

-Anchoring the waterfront of Busan’s upscale Marine City district, the Park Hyatt is a sleek glass and steel tower that echoes the curves of the yachts docked just outside in the marina.
-With stunning views over Haeundae Beach and the Gwangan Bridge, it’s one of Korea’s most stylish urban resorts and offers a beautifully tranquil counterpoint to the energy of Korea’s bustling port city.
+Anchoring the waterfront of Busan’s upscale Marine City district, Park Hyatt Busan is a sleek glass tower that echoes the curves of the yachts docked nearby in the marina.
+With stunning views over Haeundae Beach and the Gwangan Bridge, it’s one of Korea’s most stylish urban hotels and offers a beautifully tranquil counterpoint to the energy of Korea’s bustling port city.

 Features in the following itineraries